-Bartenders Tell Us The Best Rums To Drink While Stuck At Home
+We Asked Bartenders For The Best Rums To Drink While Stuck At Home

 Diplomatico Reserva Exclusiva 🥃 When one bottle of this is empty, a refill to the collection is a routine you cannot break.
 This is the one rum bottle that I have bought the most times I believe, and it's not the last 🥃 • • • #rum #rhum #ron #chasingrum #wearerumrunners #rumcollector #collectorofrum #rumcollection #rumlife #ruminterest #härnösand #diplomatico #diplomaticorum #diplomaticoreservaexclusiva #howidiplo #venezuelarum #venezuela #epicrum

 If you haven’t tried this Venezuelan rum yet, now is the time to order some so you’re stocked up while you wait this thing out.
-Distilled in antique copper pot stills and aged for as much as twelve years, this smooth sipping rum is on par with any well-made bourbon or Scotch in terms of drinking neat.
+Distilled in antique copper pot stills and aged for as much as twelve years, this smooth sipping rum is on par with any well-made bourbon or Scotch in terms of sipping neat.